 Federal law does not require employers to provide their employees with time off to vote.
 However, many states have voting leave laws that allow employees to take time off to vote in certain circumstances, such as when there is insufficient time between the time the polls open and close within the state, and the time employees start and finish work.
 Some states even require that the time off to vote be paid.
 For example:

-- In Utah, employees who do not have three consecutive non-working hours while the polls are open are entitled to up to two paid hours leave to vote.
+- In Utah, employees who do not have at least three non-working hours while the polls are open (typically 7:00am-8:00pm) are entitled to up to two paid hours leave to vote.
 The employee must request leave before Election Day and the employer can set the time for the leave, but employee requests for leave at the beginning or end of work hours must be granted.

 - In Wyoming, employees who do not have three consecutive non-working hours while the polls are open are entitled to one paid hour leave in order to vote in any primary, general or special election.
 The employer may designate the most convenient time for the employee to take voting leave, but they can not require the employee to use their meal period.